quincycheng/custom-tunnel-setup-for-pam/README.md

 # Custom HTTP tunnel setup for on-permise PAM

-This page contains setup info on how to configure HTTP tunnel using https://github.com/mmatczuk/go-http-tunnel for On-premise PAM
+This page contains setup info on how to configure HTTP tunnel using https://github.com/mmatczuk/go-http-tunnel for on-premise PAM

 ## Architecture